albirrkarim/react-speech-highlight-demo/README.md

 ### - Screencast Tutorial

-I know this package is complex, some features requiring architecture & advanced programing skill to use it.
+I know this package is complex, some features requiring architecture & advanced programming skill to use it.

-So i make some full screencast tutorial about how to use this kind of advanced weapon.
+So I made some full screencast tutorial about how to use this kind of advanced weapon.

 From the installation to examples of advanced implementation and more.